juicebox-systems/juicebox-software-realm/README.md

             BIGTABLE_INSTANCE_ID = The id of your Bigtable instance in GCP GCP_PROJECT_ID       = The id of your project in GCP
         aws:
-            RDS_TABLE_NAME  = The name of your RDS table in AWS AWS_REGION_NAME = The name of the region your AWS instance is in
+            AWS_REGION_NAME      = The name of the region your AWS instance is in

+            Note: AWS uses DynamoDB and assumes you have a table created with a name matching your realm id and a partitionKey named recordId.
         memory:
                 none
 ```